nitlang/nitutorial/ffi2.md

 dir.closedir
 ~~~

-Some included foreign code my require specific flag to compile them.
+Some included foreign code may require specific flag to compile them.
 These flags can be declared in the module declaration.

-Most of the time, the tool `pkg-config` can be used to correctly get these flags.
+Most of the time for C and C++ foreign code, the tool `pkg-config` can be used to correctly get these flags.

 ~~~nit
 module curl is pkgconfig